mfkasim1/invert-shadowgraphy/README.md

 This repository contains MATLAB codes to invert shadowgraphy images (or proton radiography images) to get its deflection potential of a diagnosed object.
 The description about this method and some assumptions can be found on ???
 (TBC).
-It contains two main files:
+It contains 3 main files:
 * main_forward
 * main_inverse_extended
 * invert_shadowgraphy